mylovemyon/TryHackMe/Rooms/Encryption - Crypto 101.md

 Certificates are also a key use of public key cryptography, linked to digital signatures.
 A common place where they’re used is for HTTPS.
 How does your web browser know that the server you’re talking to is the real tryhackme.com?
 The answer is certificates.
 The web server has a certificate that says it is the real tryhackme.com.
 The certificates have a chain of trust, starting with a root CA (certificate authority).
 Root CAs are automatically trusted by your device, OS, or browser from install.
 Certs below that are trusted because the Root CAs say they trust that organisation.
 Certificates below that are trusted because the organisation is trusted by the Root CA and so on.
 There are long chains of trust.
 Again, this blog post explains this much better than I can. https://robertheaton.com/2014/03/27/how-does-https-actually-work/
 You can get your own HTTPS certificates for domains you own using Let’s Encrypt for free.
 If you run a website, it’s worth setting it up.

+## SSH Authentication
+### Encryption and SSH authentication
+By default, SSH is authenticated using usernames and passwords in the same way that you would log in to the physical machine.
+At some point, you’re almost certain to hit a machine that has SSH configured with key authentication instead.
+This uses public and private keys to prove that the client is a valid and authorised user on the server.
+By default, SSH keys are RSA keys.
+You can choose which algorithm to generate, and/or add a passphrase to encrypt the SSH key. ssh-keygen is the program used to generate pairs of keys most of the time.

+### SSH Private Keys
+You should treat your private SSH keys like passwords.
+Don’t share them, they’re called private keys for a reason.
+If someone has your private key, they can use it to log in to servers that will accept it unless the key is encrypted.
+It’s very important to mention that the passphrase to decrypt the key isn’t used to identify you to the server at all, all it does is decrypt the SSH key.
+The passphrase is never transmitted, and never leaves your system.
+Using tools like John the Ripper, you can attack an encrypted SSH key to attempt to find the passphrase, which highlights the importance of using a secure passphrase and keeping your private key private.
+When generating an SSH key to log in to a remote machine, you should generate the keys on your machine and then copy the public key over as this means the private key never exists on the target machine.
+For temporary keys generated for access to CTF boxes, this doesn't matter as much.